PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 `ModelIRPassStateScope`, all ModelIR/layout/diagnostics arguments, repetition, and outer boundaries.
 Validate sequentially, commit and push, and do not create a pull request.

+## Terminal singleton-maxpool/reshape orchestration characterization: completed state

+The 19-line `_run_terminal_singleton_maxpool_reshape_pass_pair` remains
+unchanged in production.
+It is a parameterless straight-line closure over ModelIR and session, has no control flow, and is invoked exactly once.
+It creates one `ModelIRPassStateScope` from ModelIR and layout state, then routes that same scope, ModelIR, layout state, and diagnostics first to singleton- maxpool layout cleanup and then to consecutive-reshape cleanup.
+The retained comment documents why the second cleanup must follow boundary cleanup.

+The focused
+`test_flatbuffer_direct_terminal_singleton_maxpool_reshape_orchestration.py`
+freezes the single scope-construction contract, both complete runner argument contracts, their exact order and shared `state_scope` name, the sole zero- argument invocation, and its location between two layout-gated blocks.
+The existing pass-efficiency fixture continues to prove that the pair builds the graph index once and reuses it for the second runner.

+Validation completed sequentially as follows:

+- focused terminal singleton-maxpool/reshape characterization:
+  `4 passed in 0.16s`;
+- focused characterization plus ordered architecture:
+  `252 passed in 16.69s`;
+- pass-efficiency plus TensorFlow-import-blocked optional boundary:
+  `41 passed in 10.02s` (`30` plus `11`);
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, runtime sequence, real-model conversion, or broad suite changed or ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, introduce a frozen ModelIR/layout/diagnostics context and two stable IDs with direct imports from `singleton_maxpool_layout` and `graph_cleanup`.
+Construct exactly one fresh `ModelIRPassStateScope` per phase invocation and attach the same object to both immutable invocations.
+Preserve the historical helper, its sole zero-argument call, both layout-gated outer boundaries, and the canonicalization-order comment.
+Prove builder arguments, scope identity, and instrumented order before switching to a delegate, validate sequentially, commit and push, and do not create a pull request.